 After Abilene, Houston became home through chaplain residency at Memorial Hermann and then my current staff chaplain position at Texas Children’s, a home sweet home.
 It’s there in the PICU and PCU, amongst many fantastic and dedicated nurses, that I serve babies, kids, teens, caregivers, and parents as they journey through some difficult stages of life, and even death.
 It’s a blessing, even when it doesn’t feel like it.

 But Texas Children’s is not the end of the story.
 I’m not there yet anyway.
 But I am on this insane journey with a family.
 I met Elana through my church, and met her son Aiden there too.
 After a short time of dating and short time of engagement (which I nailed at the Japanese Gardens at Hermann Park in Houston by the way!), we married on July 27, 2013.
 Aiden became the sports crazy stepson whom I love.
 And of course considering that we moved fast, a baby came somehow shortly after marrying.
 Ryan, my son, was born on August 5 in 2014 and my life just hasn’t been the same since.
-Married life and fatherhood isn’t easy, but being a husband and a father has been a deeply fulfilling and challenging call that I hope makes me a better person.
+Married life and fatherhood isn’t easy but it was a deeply fulfilling and challenging call that I hope makes me a better person.
+But this year we painfully separated and started separated journeys.
+Now separated, Elana’s time in my life has left a good mark but I now walk on the journey of single fatherhood with a blessed son whose joy and Love are beyond measure.

 I love the adventure and challenge of cooking.
 I didn’t start until Abilene, but I have loved trying everything.
 I cook all styles and like trying any recipe that comes my way.
 I have an Italian cookbook that is tremendous, get the Cuisine at Home magazine, and collect all the recipes I can find.
 Any way I can, I want to learn to cook.